rodneyshupe/Cookbook/Recipes/Entrees/Seafood/CharbroiledAhiTunaWithACoconutMilkRedCurrySauce.rst

 Directions
 ----------

-1. Place ahi tuna filets in a bowl; season, add 2 tablespoon olive oil, parsley, toss.
+1. Place ahi tuna filets in a bowl, season, add 2 tablespoons olive oil and parsley, and toss.
 Place onto a preheated grill.
-Make criss- cross markings on top side of the fish (about 1minute on each side).
+Make criss-cross markings on the top side of the fish, about 1 minute on each side.
 Place onto a baking sheet and refrigerate.
-If cooking fish from start to finish on grill cook later to time dish with rice and asparagus.
+If cooking fish from start to finish on grill, cook later to time with rice and asparagus.
-2. Meanwhile prepare the sauce; pound lemongrass with a mallet, cut in half.
-In a sauce pan add 2 tablespoon olive oil, heat.
-Add shallots, season, and saute until golden.
-Add ginger, garlic, lemongrass, season, and saute an additional 2 minutes.
-Add white wine, and reduce until most of the liquid is gone.
-Stir in red curry paste, add fish sauce, soy sauce, and coconut milk, season.
-Let cook on low- medium for 15 minutes.
+2. Prepare the sauce: pound lemongrass with a mallet and cut in half.
+Heat 2 tablespoons olive oil in a saucepan.
+Add shallots, season, and sauté until golden.
+Add ginger, garlic, lemongrass, season, and sauté an additional 2 minutes.
+Add white wine and reduce until most of the liquid is gone.
+Stir in red curry paste, add fish sauce, soy sauce, and coconut milk, and season.
+Let cook on low-medium for 15 minutes.
 Add lime leaf 5 minutes before serving.
 Remove the lemongrass.
 3. Place rice in rice cooker, season, and add chicken stock.
 The ratio is 1.5 parts liquid to 1 part rice.
-The rice should take approx. 15- 18 minutes.
+Rice should take approximately 15 to 18 minutes.
-4. Prepare the vegetables; in a skillet add bacon, saute until golden.
-Add onions, season, and saute until golden.
+4. Prepare the vegetables: cook bacon in a skillet until golden.
+Add onions, season, and sauté until golden.
 Add asparagus, 1/4 cup water, and cover 7 minutes before the dish is ready to assemble.
-5. Place tuna in a preheat oven at 350F and cook until desired temp.
-If you like your tuna rare you will only cook for 4-5 minutes.
-For medium approx. 7-8 minutes.
+5. Place tuna in a preheated 350F oven and cook until desired temperature.
+For rare, cook 4 to 5 minutes.
+For medium, approximately 7 to 8 minutes.